-- an increase in the number of portable classrooms - a surge in the number of bussed students due to overcrowding - the provincial government has spent \$1.4B to cover capital costs related to retrofitting and construction of new classroom space - existing child care facilities facing reduced access to classroom space yet expected to accommodate the increase in parent demand for before and after, in-service, and full day school holiday care for four and five year old - the loss of the four and five year olds has significant financial implications for child care revenues.
+- child care centres using surplus classroom space told to re-locate to make room for full day kindergarten and nursery school students - an increase in the number of portable classrooms - a surge in the number of bussed students due to overcrowding - the provincial government has spent \$1.4B to cover capital costs related to retrofitting and construction of new classroom space - existing child care facilities facing reduced access to classroom space yet expected to accommodate the increase in parent demand for before and after, inservice, and full day school holiday care for four and five year old - the loss of the four and five year olds has significant financial implications for child care revenues.
 In Ontario, centres have closed.
-In Manitoba, centres most at risk are all licensed nursery schools, and child care centres located in rural communities - additional operating costs for child care centres whose preschool program will be limited to two and three year olds.
-Toronto Children's Services provided the Early Learning Transitional Capital Funding to help child care centres renovate spaces for younger children - family child care providers having to choose between a reduced income or taking more two and three year olds - better compensation in the school system has added to the recruitment and retention problems in child care
+In Manitoba, centres most at risk are all licensed nursery schools, and child care centres located in rural communities. - additional operating costs for child care centres whose preschool program will be limited to two and three year olds.
+Toronto Children's Services provided the Early Learning Transitional Capital Funding to help child care centres renovate spaces for younger children. - family child care providers having to choose between a reduced income or taking more two and three year olds - better compensation in the school system has added to the recruitment and retention problems in child care